Arrin-KN1E/SDR-Band-Plans/README.md

 ## International Bandplan
+Note for Github: Due to either limitations of my Markup knowledge or Markup itself, I couldn't add the details to the list of contents any way other than changing their names, which I did not want to do.
+This should be okay though.

-Quick Author's Note: It is an absolute pain to try and compile a list that every country can agree on, so I went with what I thought would likely be the best choice.
+Quick Author's Note on the bandplan: It is an absolute pain to try and compile a list that every country can agree on, so I went with what I thought would likely be the best choice.
 I live in the US so I have no experience or familiarity with frequencies other than those in the US, so it's within reason that I will make mistakes/ seemingly unfounded choices.
+There also might be a few things missing from this list for a variety of reasons.
 Anyway...

-The International plan contains, among many other things not listed:
+**The International plan contains, among many other things not listed:**

 ### Broadcast
 AM Radio, FM Radio, Long Wave, Medium Wave (212m), Shortwave (Tropical Band 120m), Shortwave (Tropical Band 90m), Shortwave (75m), Shortwave (Tropical Band 60m), Shortwave (49m), Sortwave (41m), Shortwave (31m), Shortwave (25m), Shortwave (22m), Shortwave (19m), Shortwave (16m), Shortwave (15m), Shortwave (13m), Shortwave (11m), Television (Generalized)